thegetty/bronze-guidelines/content/intro.md

 {% endaccordion %}
 {% accordion "#### 2.5.2 Direct wax-slab process" "s2-5-2" %}

 The ancient Greeks are known to have used the direct wax slab process to create bronze multiples, such as the Griffin Protomes.[^66] Theophilus, the twelfth-century artisan monk and compiler of a technical compendium on diverse arts, describes a similar process used in his time for making incense burners in Germany.[^67] See [Case Study 2](/case-studies/2/).
-It is also used in modern-day Nepal and Thailand for sculptural work ({% ref 'table-03' %}).[^68]
+It is also used in modern-day Nepal and Thailand for sculptural work ({% open 'table-03' %}).[^68]

-The process involves bending wax slabs freehand in order to shape the model, with the core inserted later ({% ref 'fig-028, fig-029' %}).
+The process involves bending wax slabs freehand in order to shape the model, with the core inserted later ({% open 'fig-028, fig-029' %}).
 This is not to be confused with the direct lost-wax process described above in [GI§2.2.1](/intro/#s2-2-1), where for hollow casts the wax is built over the core.[^69] It allows for quick modeling with a very good control of thickness.
 Its main drawback is the loss of the original model.

 {% figuregroup "3", "fig-028, fig-029" %}

 {% endaccordion %}
 {% accordion "#### 2.5.3 Carving into a mold" "s2-5-3" %}

-Another approach that has been used mostly for simpler sculptural forms involves carving a mold directly into a hard, refractory material such as stone, hardened refractory clay, casting sand, or cuttlebone ({% ref 'fig-030' %}).
+Another approach that has been used mostly for simpler sculptural forms involves carving a mold directly into a hard, refractory material such as stone, hardened refractory clay, casting sand, or cuttlebone ({% open 'fig-030' %}).
 This is the purest direct process, as the tool marks create the negative space.
 As a result, the thickness of the cast is more likely to be uneven.

 {% figuregroup "3", "fig-030" %}